modularml/mojo/stdlib/docs/vision.md

 This page outlines the principles we aspire to follow and the more concrete objectives and goals we aim to accomplish in the Mojo standard library.

-For details about our near-term objectives, see the [Roadmap doc](roadmap.md).

 ## Principles

 The following are “North Star” principles for the Mojo standard library.